plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 Next, click on the "Add goal" button and you'll be taken back to the Goals page.

-### Step 3: Check your external link click stats in your dashboard
+### Check your external link click stats in your dashboard

 After you've completed this process, all the external link clicks will start being tracked.
 They will be displayed in the "Goal Conversions" report at the bottom of your Plausible Analytics dashboard.